All Episodes

 And they just, you know, instead of calling it the new Green Deal, which is what it is, and socialism, which is what it is, they try to put different names around them.

-Uh one report, Manchin now is expressing his most serious concerns yet about elements of this economic plan, if you even want to call it that.
+One report, Manchin, now is expressing his most serious concerns yet about elements of this economic plan, if you even want to call it that.

 This is America's march to socialism.

-This is so these are things we cannot afford.
+These are things we cannot afford.

-These are things that your great great great great-grandchildren will be paying for for the rest of their lives.
+These are things that your great-great-great-great-grandchildren will be paying for for the rest of their lives.

-And this this appeals to this notion that government will take away every fear you may have in your life.
+And this appeals to this notion that government will take away every fear you may have in your life.

 You'll have no more anxiety.

-They are promising you things they can never fulfill, the cradle to grave, the womb to the tomb, call it socialism, Marxism, statism, authoritarianism.
+They are promising you things they can never fulfill, the cradle to grave, the womb to the tomb.

 The promises are never fulfilled.

-It ends up with more poverty, and then it's a matter of how much of your freedom did you surrender in the name of false security?
+And then it's a matter of how much of your freedom did you surrender in the name of false security?

 Because it's false security.